-Proceed as follows to convert from NG configuration to LP gas.
+Proceed as follows to convert from NG configuration to LP vapor:

-See Figure 5-1 for fuel conversion knob (A) locations.
-The orange fuel conversion knob is located beneath the fuel mixer on 10 kW units (B) and above the fuel mixer on 14 kW-26 kW units (C).

-To select fuel type, turn fuel conversion knob towards marked fuel source arrow until it stops.
+See Figure 5-1.
+The orange fuel conversion knob (A) is located above the fuel mixer (B).
+Turn fuel conversion knob towards marked fuel source arrow until it stops to select fuel type.
 Fuel conversion knob will rotate 180° and slide into mixer body when converting to LP gas.